dlyubimov/ecoadapters/README.md

 Current HEAD is at CDH3u3.

-R stuff was developed and tested  on R 2.13 and 2.14
+R stuff was developed and tested  on R 2.13 and 2.14. in order to compile "ecor" module yourself, you'd need R 2.14 and a number of (fairly basic) packages that R package declares dependencies on.

 We also verified these functions with standard apache releases, it's just what we currently use those with.